-THE AMERICAN LEGION
+THE AMERICAN LEGION Encinitas, CA 92024-3525

 The Articles of incorporation for this Post are on file with the Secretary of State under date of May 10, 1932, Corporation number 149378

 The American Legion, Department of California By-Laws of San Dieguito Post No. 416, Inc.

-For God and Country, we associate ourselves together for the following purposes: To uphold and defend the Constitution of the United States of America; to maintain law and order; to foster and perpetuate a one hundred percent Americanism; to preserve the memories and incidents of our associations in the Great Wars; to inculcate a sense of individual obligation to community, state and nation; to combat the autocracy of both the classes and the masses; to make right the master of might; to promote peace and good will on earth; to safeguard and transmit to posterity the principles of Justice, Freedom and democracy; to consecrate and sanctify our comradeship by our devotion to mutual helpfulness.
+For God and Country, we associate ourselves together for the following purposes: To uphold and defend the Constitution of the United States of America; to maintain law and order; to foster and perpetuate a one hundred percent Americanism; to preserve the memories and incidents of our associations in the Great Wars; to inculcate a sense of individual obligation to community, state and nation; to combat the autocracy of both the classes and masses; to make right the master of might; to promote peace and good will on earth; to safeguard and transmit to posterity the principles of justice, Freedom and democracy; to consecrate and sanctify our comradeship by our devotion to mutual helpfulness.

 Section 1.
-The name of this organization shall be San Dieguito Post 416, Incorporated, The American Legion, Department of California located at Encinitas, California, hereinafter referred to as “Post”.
+The name of this organization shall be San Dieguito Post 416, Incorporated, The American Legion, Department of California located at Encinitas, California, herein after referred to as “Post”.

 Section 1.
-The objects and purposes of this Post shall be to promote the principles and policies as set forth in the foregoing Preamble, the Articles of Incorporation of this Post, and in the National and Department Constitutions of the American Legion.
+The objects and purposes of this Post shall be to promote the principles and policies as set forth in the foregoing Preamble, the Articles of Incorporation of the Post, and in the National and Department Constitutions of the American Legion.
 This Post is a strict non-profit organization.
 It subscribes to charitable and philanthropic donations to needy veterans and their dependents, to child and youth programs, and to educational programs that are deemed by the Post to contribute to the good of the community, the state, and the nation.

 Section 1.
 This Post is a civilian organization and membership therein does not affect or increase liability for military or police services.
 Rank does not exist in this Post.
 No member shall be addressed by military or naval title in any meeting of this Post.

 Section 2.
 This Post shall be absolutely non-political and non-sectarian, and shall not be used for the dissemination of partisan principles or for the candidacy of any person seeking public office of preferment.

 Section 3.
 Every member shall perform his/her duty fully as a citizen.